pvavra/temp-ipsy/docs/open-science/code-management/sharing.md

 - Provide one or more toy examples that the user can easily run.
 - Provide explanations for lines of code that might have some criticalities, or some peculiarities that might be hard to figure out only by reading the code.

-**README file:** A README file (as .txt or Markdown) is one of the most common way to document your code.
+**README file:** A README file (as Markdown) is one of the most common way to document your code.
 It should include:

 - A brief introduction explaining the scope of your code.
 - An installation procedure, if needed, the list of dependencies (libraries needed by your code) and requirements (e.g. specific version of the programming language).
 - A simple description of the code structure, especially if your code contains different interconnected parts.
 - A description on how to run the code and a working example.
-- Cite your sources.
+- Acknowledgements.

 ## Github and other similar platforms